LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

-# Clockwork to Helix Migration
+# Clockwork to Lilia Migration

-If you are here, you probably want to be converting your code from another framework to Helix.
+If you are here, you probably want to be converting your code from another framework to Lilia.
 Doing so should not be a difficult task.
-Most of the previous functions are probably within Helix in one form or another!
-This means all you need to do is match *x* function found in the old framework to *y* function in Helix.
-Some headings will contain a link - this will bring you to the documentation for Helix's equivalent library or class.
+Most of the previous functions are probably within Lilia in one form or another!
+This means all you need to do is match *x* function found in the old framework to *y* function in Lilia.
+Some headings will contain a link - this will bring you to the documentation for Lilia's equivalent library or class.

 This tutorial assumes basic to intermediate knowledge and experience with Garry's Mod Lua.

-**Before you start!** You will notice that Helix uses client for the variable that represents a player.
+**Before you start!** You will notice that Lilia uses client for the variable that represents a player.
 Clockwork uses player for the variable instead, but this will conflict with the player library.
 So if you see `_player` being used in Clockwork, it means the Garry's Mod player library.
 This is just a preference and does not affect anything besides appear.
-So keep in mind throughout the tutorial, you may see player being used for Clockwork code and client being used for Helix code.
+So keep in mind throughout the tutorial, you may see player being used for Clockwork code and client being used for Lilia code.
 They represent the same thing, just with a different name.

-If you are converting Clockwork code to Helix, keep in mind that `_player` is not defined so you will need to either define `_player` yourself or switch it to player instead and change the variable name to client for player objects.
+If you are converting Clockwork code to Lilia, keep in mind that `_player` is not defined so you will need to either define `_player` yourself or switch it to player instead and change the variable name to client for player objects.

 # Basics of Conversion

 ## Folders
-Clockwork code and file structure is not too different from Helix.
+Clockwork code and file structure is not too different from Lilia.
 In the schema, the plugins folder and schema folder stay in the same place.
 There are some minor differences in naming however:

 - The `schema/entities` folder should be moved outside out of the schema folder.
 - The `libraries` folder needs to be renamed to `libs` to load.
 - The `commands` tab will not load as each command is now defined in a single shared file, does not matter which one.

-## Deriving from Helix
+## Deriving from Lilia
 This is pretty important.
-If you want to use Helix as the base, you need to set it as the base.
+If you want to use Lilia as the base, you need to set it as the base.
 So, go to your Clockwork schema's `gamemode` folder.
 Inside should be two files: `init.lua `and `cl_init.lua`.
 Open both, and you should see something along the lines of `DeriveGamemode("Clockwork")`.
-Change this to `DeriveGamemode("helix")`.
+Change this to `DeriveGamemode("lilia")`.

 # The Schema

 ## Introduction
 Inside of the `schema` folder of the actual schema, you should see a file named `sh_schema.lua`.
-This is the main schema file in both Clockwork and Helix.
+This is the main schema file in both Clockwork and Lilia.
 Most of your changes may actually be within this file.

 ## Including Files
 Both frameworks come with a utility function to include a file without worrying about sending them to the client and stuff.
 In Clockwork, this function is `Clockwork.kernel:IncludePrefixed("sh_myfile.lua")`.
 Change this to `ix.util.Include("sh_myfile.lua") `and save.